-- 1) Aircraft detects GSIF advertising IPS availability - 2) Aircraft sends a DTLS Client Hello Message leaving the opaque cookie blank. - 3) The IPS Gateway responds with a HelloVerifyRequest providing an opaque cookie. - 4) Aircraft resends the DTLS Client Hello Message but inserts the opaque cookie into the message. - 5) Gateway sends a series of server authentication messages including: - a.
-A Server Hello with the parameters of this session - i.
-TLS ECDHE ECDSA WITH AES 256 GCM SHA384 - ii.
-Curve is secp384r1 - b.
-The IPS Gateway sends a x.509 DER encoded public certificate to the aircraft - c.
-ServerKeyExchange: The elliptic curve parameters including the ECDHE key are sent - d.
-A request for the aircraft's certificate specifying the curve it expects - e.
-A message stating that the Gateway has completed its side of the authentication - 6) Aircraft sends a burst of messages including: - a.
-The aircrafts public x.509 DER encoded certificate is sent to the gateway - b.
-ClientKeyExchange: an ECDH Ephemeral key - c.
+- 1) Aircraft detects IPS availability (either GSIF advertising or route solicitation) - 2) Aircraft sends a DTLS Client Hello Message leaving the opaque cookie blank. - 3) The IPS Gateway responds with a HelloVerifyRequest providing an opaque cookie. - 4) Aircraft resends the DTLS Client Hello Message but inserts the opaque cookie into the message. - 5) Gateway sends a series of server authentication messages including:

+1776 a.
+A Server Hello with the parameters of this session 1777 i.
+TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384 1778 ii.
+Curve is secp384r1 1779 b.
+The IPS Gateway sends a x.509 DER encoded public certificate to the aircraft 1780 c.
+ServerKeyExchange: The elliptic curve parameters including the ECDHE key are sent 1781 d.
+A request for the aircraft's certificate specifying the curve it expects 1782 e.
+A message stating that the Gateway has completed its side of the authentication 1783 6) Aircraft sends a burst of messages including: 1784 a.
+The aircrafts public x.509 DER encoded certificate is sent to the gateway 1785 b.
+ClientKeyExchange: an ECDH Ephemeral key 1786 c.
 A certificate verify message passing a signed hash of all messages up to this point.

-Proves the aircraft has the private key.
+- Proves the aircraft has the private key.

-1582 d.
-Message to begin applying the negotiated DTLS parameters 1583 e. an encrypted, MICed and compressed message indicating the client is finished with the 1584 authentication 1585 7) The Server completes the authentication process by applying the negotiated parameters 1586 a.
-Server issues a Session Ticket
+d.
+Message to begin applying the negotiated DTLS parameters - e. an encrypted, MICed and compressed message indicating the client is finished with the authentication - 7) The Server completes the authentication process by applying the negotiated parameters - a.
+Server issues a Session Ticket - b.

-- b.
 Server sends a changeCipherSpec in the clear - c.
 An encrypted, MICed and compressed message indicating that the server is finished with the authentication and the DTLS session is now fully established. - 8) The Aircraft send via the MICed authentication channel: - a.
 Aircraft sends IPv6 address, Tail ID and Flight ID to the gateway

-5.1.1 Aircraft Detects GSIF
+6.1.1 Aircraft Detects IPS Availability

 VDL enabled ground stations will advertise the availability of services periodically via a Ground Station Information Frame (GSIF).
 Upon hearing a GSIF that advertises IPS availability the aircraft may initiate a DTLS connection with the IPS Gateway.
 The ground stations that do not support IPS will ignore any request for IPS service(s).
+For Satcom after establishment of the Satcom link, availability of IPS service is determined by the avionics through a route solicitation message.

-5.1.2 Initial Client Hello
+6.1.2 Initial Client Hello

 Upon hearing a GSIF that advertises IPS availability the aircraft can immediately initiate an IPS/DTLS logon when the frequency is clear.
-The initial client hello (shown in Table 5-3) will be missing an opaque cookie later provided by the IPS Gateway.
+The initial client hello (shown in Table 6-3) will be missing an opaque cookie later provided by the IPS Gateway.
 The cookie is used to detect denial of service attacks against the service provider.
 It is intended that the initial Cipher Suite for IPS will be TLS ECDHE ECDSA WITH AES 256 GCM SHA384 and all IPS messages including authentication messages will be compressed using the Deflate compression method.
 It is expected that the supported cipher list will expand in time as new methods are invented and legacy methods retired.